 - Describe the evolutionary history of birds

-The clade Neornithes includes the avian crown group, which comprises all living birds and the descendants from their most recent common maniraptoran ancestor.
-One well-known and important fossil of an animal that appears “intermediate” between dinosaurs and birds is Archaeopteryx (Figure 1), which is from the Jurassic period (200 to 145 MYA).
-Archaeopteryx has characteristics of both maniraptoran dinosaurs and modern birds.
+One important fossil of an animal intermediate to dinosaurs and birds is Archaeopteryx, which is from the Jurassic period (Figure 1).
+Archaeopteryx is important in establishing the relationship between birds and dinosaurs, because it is an intermediate fossil, meaning it has characteristics of both dinosaurs and birds.
 Some scientists propose classifying it as a bird, but others prefer to classify it as a dinosaur.
-Traits in skeletons of Archaeopteryx like those of a dinosaur included a jaw with teeth and a long bony tail.
-Like birds, it had feathers modified for flight, both on the forelimbs and on the tail, a trait associated only with birds among modern animals.
-Fossils of older feathered dinosaurs exist, but the feathers may not have had the characteristics of modern flight feathers.
+The fossilized skeleton of Archaeopteryx looks like that of a dinosaur, and it had teeth whereas birds do not, but it also had feathers modified for flight, a trait associated only with birds among modern animals.
+Fossils of older feathered dinosaurs exist, but the feathers do not have the characteristics of flight feathers.